 In the high-demand market, employers are frequently struggling to source candidates, and we have seen firms beginning to adopt more flexible strategies and criteria for recruitment in light of this shift.
 A combination of pressure from regulators on banking and financial institutions and expansion among private practice firms has caused demand for legal professionals to spike.

-"In addition to driving up salaries for certain specialist roles, some employers are also adapting their working culture to broaden their appeal to candidates, with flexible working policies in particular being adopted in an effort to source mid-level and junior professionals,” Sam said.
+"In addition to driving up salaries for certain specialist roles, some employers are also adapting their working culture to broaden their appeal to candidates, with flexible working policies in particular being adopted in an effort to source mid-level and junior professionals,” Daniel said.

 About the UK Job Index